EnderLocke/pyespn/README.md

 this appears only available for nfl

 #### get_team_year_ats_away(team_id, season)
-gets a teams record against the spread while away for a seaeon
+gets a teams record against the spread while away for a season

 | Param   | Type | Description         |
 |---------| --- |---------------------|